 Breanne has been a Wisconsin Super Lawyers Rising Star since 2017.
-She was also honored by the Wisconsin Law Journal in 2015 as an “Up and Coming Lawyer.”
-Breanne is a member of the Wisconsin State Bar’s 2014, 2016, and 2017 Pro Bono Honor Society.
+She was also honored by the Wisconsin Law Journal as an “Up and Coming Lawyer.”
+Breanne was recognized for her pro bono work by the Wisconsin State Bar's Pro Bono Honor Society in 2014, 2016, and 2017.

 Breanne is a member of the Dane County Bar Association, James E. Doyle Inn of Court, Wisconsin Association for Justice, and the Legal Association for Women, where she currently serves as President-Elect.
 She also serves on the board of the American Constitution Society’s new Madison Lawyer Chapter.
 Breanne is a member of the United Way Rosenberry Society and stays involved with the UW Law School through mentorship opportunities and the Office of Career and Professional Development.